 Taxpayers who failed to disclose foreign dealings, either knowingly or unintentionally, now have the opportunity to “face the music” and possibly avoid criminal prosecution.
 Compared to the Former 2012 Streamlined Program, the SDOP and the SFOP include a broader section of non compliant, but non willful, U.S. taxpayers.

 For the first time, U.S. resident taxpayers who are out of compliance with reporting their foreign source income or, who have failed to file international information returns such as the FBAR, could now participate.
-This chapter will first begin with a discussion of the revised Offshore Voluntary Disclosure Program.
+This article will first begin with a discussion of the revised Offshore Voluntary Disclosure Program.

 Previously, the IRS had two programs, Offshore Voluntary Disclosure Program (2009) and Offshore Voluntary Disclosure Initiative (2011), which have been discontinued.
 In their place, the IRS has implemented a new program “affectionately” known as “Son of OVDP”, but is still often called OVDP.
 The main difference to the new OVDP is that there is no deadline.
 The stipulation is that the IRS demands full cooperation, because if you get caught concealing foreign assets while you are in the program, all bets are off.
 Also, you need to act quickly, as the IRS has the option to end or adjust OVDP at its discretion, which could mean a change in guidelines or an increase in penalties.